Math and Physics

 Lecture Notes and Class Time

-When this class is taught live, class time is primarily be spent on instruction.
+When this class is taught live, class time is primarily spent on instruction.
 Students bring their Student Workbook to each class, or a printout of the pages for that week.
 The pages of the workbook are identical to the instructor's lecture notes, except the student version has the solutions and answers deleted.
 During the lecture the students take notes and solve the example problems in the workbook.

 Videos of the lectures are also available online, and these videos go through the same lecture notes, point by point.
 Students use the videos to cover any material that time constraints did not permit us to cover in our weekly class.
 Or, if a student misses a class or needs to review the material, all of the course content is available online.
 Distance leaners take the entire class online, but receive the exact same course content as they would in a live class.